Instructions for Authors

 - Video reports

-- BAST-Trainee-Trainer session (BAST session on Thursday May 7th 2020: Both resident and teacher should be present)
+- BAST-Trainee-Trainer session (BAST session on September 9th or 10th 2021: both residents and teachers should be present)

 A summary of the guidelines is as follows: